Heat transfer through fins

 Fins are extensions on exterior surfaces of objects that increase the rate of heat transfer to or from the object by increasing convection.
 This is achieved by increasing the surface area of the body, which in turn increases the heat transfer rate by a sufficient degree.
 This is an efficient way of increasing the rate, since the alternative way of doing so is by increasing either the heat transfer coefficient (which depends on the nature of materials being used and the conditions of use) or the temperature gradient (which depends on the conditions of use).
 Clearly, changing the shape of the bodies is more convenient.
 Fins are therefore a very popular solution to increase the heat transfer from surfaces and are widely used in a number of objects.
 The fin material should preferably have high thermal conductivity.

 In most applications the fin is surrounded by a fluid in motion, which heats or cools it quickly due to the large surface area, and subsequently the heat gets transferred to or from the body quickly due to the high thermal conductivity of the fin.

-For optimal Heat transfer performance with minimal cost, the dimensions and shape of the fin have to be calculated for specific applications, and this is called design of a fin.
+In order to design a fin for optimal heat transfer performance with minimal cost, the dimensions and shape of the fin have to be calculated for specific applications.
 A common way of doing so is by creating a model of the fin and then simulating it under required service conditions.